-Jurisdiction/Board Support (if available)
+Jurisdiction/Board Support (if available at time of registration)

-Submit proof of authority from jurisdiction/board representatives to accept and administer any and all Measure A funds.
+Submit proof of authority from jurisdiction/board representatives to apply for, accept and administer any and all Measure A grant funds.
+Submission is required at the time of application preparation in the Grants Management System for Measure A funding.